Handbook Menu

 The Chicago Journal of International Law

-The Chicago Journal of International Law, a biannual student-edited journal, publishes comments and articles by students and scholars on matters of international law and foreign affairs.
+The Chicago Journal of International Law, a biannual student-edited journal, publishes comments and articles by students and scholars on matters of international and comparative law.
 Student editors also organize a biannual symposium from which to draw potential scholarship.

 For more information visit http://cjil.uchicago.edu/.